molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 - It accepts data from parent components using Input properties.
 - It emits data to parent components using Outputs.
 - It reacts to user input using event handlers.
-- It renders the content and uses templates that are passed.
+- It renders the content (`ng-content`) and templates (`ng-template`) that are passed.
-- It allows to enter and edit data using form controls.
+- It binds data to form controls and allows to edit the data.
-- It talks to services or other state management solutions, using dependency injection.
+- It talks to services or other state managers.
-- It uses routing information like the URL and its parameters.
+- It uses routing information like the current URL and its parameters.

-All these tasks need to be tested properly
+All these tasks need to be tested properly.

-What does the component do, what needs to be tested, and how to test
+When designing a component test, the guiding questions are: What does the component do?
+What needs to be tested?
+How do I test this behavior?

-You will spend

 Writing a unit test for a Component

+---

 <ul>
   <li>Wir erstellen einen <a href="https://github.com/9elements/angular-workshop/blob/master/src/app/independent-counter/independent-counter.component.ts">Counter</a></li>